themarkrogers/ai-s-box/README.md

 * Input Length: 3, Output Length: 3, Num Symbols: 252 (6x6x7)
 * Input Length: 3, Output Length: 3, Num Symbols: 275 (5x5x11)
 * Input Length: 3, Output Length: 3, Num Symbols: 294 (6x7x7)

-## Strategy

-Make a dspy.Signature that takes in English and outputs python3 code
-* Ensure that the output of the generated python3 code is always a list[list[str]]

-Make a dspy.Module that leverages that Signature
-* Use the validate_s_box function to assign a score
-* Use the known-good s-boxes as Few Shot examples to seed the AI Program
-* Iterate until a few candidate s-boxes are generated
-* Write those to disk (as we validate each one)

 ## Resources